-Whether you're paying all of your tuition fees or you’re taking out student loans to get your degree, saving money on the cost of going back to school should be at the top of everyone’s agenda!
-From slashing the cost of groceries to opting out of unnecessary fees and add-ons, the tips in this article will show you how to get the best value out of your post-secondary education.
+Whether you're paying all of your tuition fees or you’re taking out student loans to get your degree, saving money on the cost of going back to school should be at the top of everyone’s agenda.
+From slashing the cost of groceries to opting out of unnecessary fees and add-ons, this article will give you some great tips on getting the best value out of your post-secondary education.
 Remember, every penny adds up!

 - Recreational fees

 - Special interest club fees and membership dues

 - Deposits on equipment, tools, and specialized workshop supplies

 Look at your list of extra college fees and find out which ones you can opt out of.
 Another way to save money at school is to stay organized and avoid paying unnecessary fines and overdue fees.
 Pay your tuition fees on time to avoid being hit with an interest charge.
 Get your books back to the library on time.
 Penalties, fines, and interest fees here and there can make the cost of going to college much higher than it needs to be.

 What are some other ways to save money on the cost of college?

 1. Buy second-hand textbooks.
 One way to cut back on the cost of going to college is to buy used textbooks.
 You can save hundreds of dollars on the cost of school books by taking the time to do some online research.
 Used books can be sourced from Craigslist or Kijiji.
 Amazon also sells used books online and depending on what shape they are in, you could knock a few hundred dollars off your back-to-school budget.
 And just because you bought your books second-hand, doesn’t mean you should treat them roughly.
 Keep them in the best shape possible and at the end of the year, you may be able to sell them to another student who needs to scale back the cost of going to school.